 We strive to offer you the best counselling experience in a professional, positive and informative way.

 We welcome feedback and want to hear your views on our services.
 Please do help us by completing the questionnaire that you will be given both before and after counselling.

 Relate offers private and confidential help to our clients.

-We will not give your name or any information about you to anyone outside the organisation unless we have reason to believe that someone, especially a child, is at risk of serious harm.
+We will not give your name or any information about you to anyone outside Relate, unless someone's personal safety is at risk.

 We will give you more information about confidentiality when you come for your first session.